Social Media Is Working… But What Is It Built On

 • Jackie Barker

-I’ve been working in design and marketing in one form or another since the late 1990s, and that mix of creative intuition and practical strategy is what shapes how I approach every project today.
+I’ve been working in design and marketing in one form or another since the late 1990s, and that mix still shapes how I work today.

 View all posts